gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday January 16,
+* Monday January 23,
   8:00pm [Mountain][mtn]:
   Kyle will
-  begin leading discussion of
+  continue leading discussion of
   Chapter 1 (Objectivity &mdash; Getting Reality Right) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith